rich-newman/typescript-analyzer-eslint-prettier/docs/setupnode.md

 import typoFile from "./typo-file";
 exports = {};
 ```
 You should get a node/no-exports-assign error "Unexpected assignment to 'exports' variable.
 Use 'module.exports" instead.' in the Error List.
 This will also appear if you hover over the `exports = {};` line above in the code window.
 You should also get node/no-missing-import and node/no-unsupported-features/es-syntax errors for the `import typoFile from "./typo-file";` line.
+Note that as usual clicking the link in the Code column in the Error List should take you to the help page for these errors.

 ## <a name="changesmadetodefaultconfig"></a>Changes Made to Default Configuration File